 About Sila Mindfulness:

 Sila (or sīla to be exact) is the Pāli term for ethics or moral conduct.
-In Buddhism it is what lies at the very foundation of a mindful life, wisdom, heaven, and ultimately awakening itself.
+In Buddhism it is what lies at the very foundation of a mindful life, wisdom, joy, and ultimately awakening itself.
 In all of my teaching I make ethics a foundation, both explicitly in classes in implicitly in modeling a positive moral life to the best of my ability.
 More on the Visions, Mission, and Philosophy of Sila Mindfulness.

 Our programs and offerings will be a mix of set-price, donation-accepted, and free.
 Traditionally, dharma offerings are given freely; but also traditionally those offerings would come from individuals and monastic communities supported by the state or lay community.
 So long as we are not community/state supported and have expenses such as website hosting, outreach and rental costs, we will rely on paid services.
 Having clear fees for talks or programs also tends to work best for people in the West and is thus being adopted by many Buddhist groups.
 Dana/generosity is warmly accepted and will go to program development and scholarships.